takelwerk/takelship/README.md

 (There is a short presentation of the [TeamCity takelship-project](https://github.com/stephan-devop/24-11-teamcity-takelship/blob/main/README.md) in German language.
 The TeamCity takelship project includes the services of the Forgejo takelship project.)

-We can start the project forgejo to start a [Forgejo](https://forgejo.org/) build server with three runners and an [Apt Proxy](https://github.com/soulteary/apt-proxy) cache server like this:
+We can start the takelship project forgejo which includes a [Forgejo](https://forgejo.org/) build server with three runners and an [Apt Proxy](https://github.com/soulteary/apt-proxy) cache server with one command:

 ```
 ~/takelshiptest$ ship start forgejo